-- 1. Employees agree that they will participate in a weekly standby roster that will operate from Thursday to Thursday.
-The roster will be developed in consultation with employees and will cater for emergencies that extend past ordinary working hours, e.g. flooding, bushfire, vehicle and adverse weather. - 2.
-The following allowances will apply to employees on standby: - a. \$225 per week for being on call - b. \$25 for being on standby on a week night - c. \$37.50 for being on standby on a Friday night - d. \$50 per day for being on standby on a weekend and public holiday - e.
-All call outs on Easter Sunday, Christmas Day, New Year's Eve (from 4.00pm) and New Year's Day will be paid at triple time - f.
+- a.
+All call outs on Easter Sunday, Christmas Day, New Year's Eve (from 4.00pm) and New Year's Day will be paid at triple time. - b.
 A suitable Council vehicle will be provided.
 This includes reasonable private use.
 The change over of the vehicle will be done in core hours. - 3.
 Call outs shall be paid for a minimum of three (3) hours, which includes travelling time at appropriate penalty rates defined in the Award. - 4.
 A call out does not apply where the overtime is continuous (subject to a reasonable meal break) with the completion or commencement of ordinary working time.

-4.4 PART TIME EMPLOYMENT
+4.5 PART TIME EMPLOYMENT